-There are many pattern catalog are available but mainly two of them are very popular.
+There are many pattern catalogs are available but mainly two of them are very popular.

 - GoF Design Patterns:- The GoF design patterns deal with the reoccurring problems of OOP.

 - J2EE Design Patterns:- It gives problem and solution related to JEE (Java Platform Enterprise Edition) based layered application development.

 The GoF design patterns are classified into three categories,

 - Creational Patterns:- Concern the process of object creation.
 It talks about object creation-related problems and solutions.

 - Structural Patterns:- Deal with the composition of classes and objects.
 It gives problems and solutions related to how to create complex objects by combining multiple small objects.